ben-rowan/containers/nginx-proxy/README.md

 In order to add a new proxied container you need to add the following to it's docker-compose.yml:

+### expose

-Expose the port that Nginx should use:
+Expose the port that Nginx should use when forwarding requests.

-Note: This can be ports `80` and/or `443` even though Nginx is binding to these on the host.
+> Note: This can be ports `80` and/or `443` even though Nginx is binding to these on the host.
 This is because we're using a Docker Bridge network and not the hosts networking stack.

 ```yaml
 services: